 You may choose to add fees for late rental payments, dishonored payments (i.e. bounced checks due to non-sufficient funds), and lost keys.
 Note that some states limit the amount that may be charged for certain fees.
 If included, the relevant sections of your agreement will contain standard language enforcing the landlord's right to collect the fees.
 You also have the option of requiring additional fees or deposits by entering your own custom language.

 In the absence of a security deposit, tenants are still required to pay for any damage they cause to the property.
 However, it is recommended that the landlord always require tenants to pay an upfront security deposit.
 This will help ensure that the tenant pays for any damage discovered by the landlord at the end of the tenancy and helps avoid costly litigation that would be required to enforce the agreement in court.

 Note that most states impose requirements on security deposit maximums, refund time frames, and accrued interest on deposits.
-Review the following FAQs for state-by-state rules.

 The landlord may use the security deposit to repair any damage the tenant causes beyond normal wear and tear to the premises, the common areas, and any furnishings provided by the landlord.
 "Normal wear and tear" means deterioration that occurs when the premises or any furnishings provided, are used as intended, without negligence or abuse by the tenant or any of the tenant's guests or subtenants (if permitted).

 Lastly, the agreement spells out specific requirements that the tenant must follow in order to have all or part of the security deposit returned.
 Such requirements include the following: